scarolan/gcloud-vault-database-secrets-demo/README.md

 Now you can demonstrate creation of a user, then revoking the lease and showing the user disappear from the MySQL server.

 ### Optional Extras

+#### Show off the Vault UI
+Log onto http://localhost:8200 in a web browser.
+Use `password` as the token to log on (you set this above in Step 2).

 #### Log on using the dynamic credentials
 For this bit you'll need a mysql client installed on your laptop.
 The setup script loads a sample database called employees that you can browse.